About My Blog

 5. Plantation is a word for a new colony (so it’s not a perfect fit with that line, but close enough).

-6. I believe that one reason the British wanted to retain N. Ireland is that the labor movement and the left were weaker there than in other areas of the UK, because of sectarianism.
+6. I believe that one reason the British fought to retain N. Ireland is that the labor movement and the left were weaker there than in other areas of the UK, because of sectarianism.

 7. I’m not sure if “peace-keeping” is the right way to describe the initial presence of the British troops, but I think it’s fairly accurate (I know that the rest of the conflict London would often talk about the BA as if they were peace-keepers, but this is different- the first 9 months they were fairly close to being peace-keepers).